CoboGlobal/cobo-waas2-js-sdk/docs/WalletsApi.md

 // call api
 const apiInstance = new CoboWaas2JsApi.WalletsApi();
 const opts = {
-  'walletType': new CoboWaas2JsApi.WalletType(), // WalletType | The wallet type.  - `Custodial`: [Custodial Wallets](https://manuals.cobo.com/en/portal/custodial-wallets/introduction)  - `MPC`: [MPC Wallets](https://manuals.cobo.com/en/portal/mpc-wallets/introduction)  - `SmartContract`: [Smart Contract Wallets](https://manuals.cobo.com/en/portal/smart-contract-wallets/introduction)  - `Exchange`: [Exchange Wallets](https://manuals.cobo.com/en/portal/exchange-wallets/introduction)
+  'wallet_type': new CoboWaas2JsApi.WalletType(), // WalletType | The wallet type.  - `Custodial`: [Custodial Wallets](https://manuals.cobo.com/en/portal/custodial-wallets/introduction)  - `MPC`: [MPC Wallets](https://manuals.cobo.com/en/portal/mpc-wallets/introduction)  - `SmartContract`: [Smart Contract Wallets](https://manuals.cobo.com/en/portal/smart-contract-wallets/introduction)  - `Exchange`: [Exchange Wallets](https://manuals.cobo.com/en/portal/exchange-wallets/introduction)
-  'walletSubtype': new CoboWaas2JsApi.WalletSubtype(), // WalletSubtype | The wallet subtype.  - `Asset`: Custodial Wallets (Asset Wallets)  - `Web3`: Custodial Wallets (Web3 Wallets)  - `Main`: Exchange Wallets (Main Account)  - `Sub`: Exchange Wallets (Sub Account)  - `Org-Controlled`: MPC Wallets (Organization-Controlled Wallets)  - `User-Controlled`: MPC Wallets (User-Controlled Wallets)  - `Safe{Wallet}`: Smart Contract Wallets (Safe{Wallet})
+  'wallet_subtype': new CoboWaas2JsApi.WalletSubtype(), // WalletSubtype | The wallet subtype.  - `Asset`: Custodial Wallets (Asset Wallets)  - `Web3`: Custodial Wallets (Web3 Wallets)  - `Main`: Exchange Wallets (Main Account)  - `Sub`: Exchange Wallets (Sub Account)  - `Org-Controlled`: MPC Wallets (Organization-Controlled Wallets)  - `User-Controlled`: MPC Wallets (User-Controlled Wallets)  - `Safe{Wallet}`: Smart Contract Wallets (Safe{Wallet})
-  'chainIds': "BTC,ETH", // String | A list of chain IDs, separated by comma.
+  'chain_ids': "BTC,ETH", // String | A list of chain IDs, separated by comma.
 The chain ID is the unique identifier of a blockchain.
 You can retrieve the IDs of all the chains you can use by calling [List enabled chains](/v2/api-references/wallets/list-enabled-chains).
-  'tokenIds': "ETH_USDT,ETH_USDC", // String | A list of token IDs, separated by comma.
+  'token_ids': "ETH_USDT,ETH_USDC", // String | A list of token IDs, separated by comma.
 The token ID is the unique identifier of a token.
 You can retrieve the IDs of all the tokens you can use by calling [List enabled tokens](/v2/api-references/wallets/list-enabled-tokens).
   'limit': 10, // Number | The maximum number of objects to return.
 For most operations, the value range is [1, 50].
   'before': "RqeEoTkgKG5rpzqYzg2Hd3szmPoj2cE7w5jWwShz3C1vyGmk1", // String | An object ID that serves as a starting point for retrieving data in reverse chronological order.
 For example, if you specify `before` as `RqeEoTkgKG5rpzqYzg2Hd3szmPoj2cE7w5jWwShz3C1vyGmk1`, the request will retrieve a list of data objects that end before the object with the object ID `RqeEoTkgKG5rpzqYzg2Hd3szmPoj2cE7w5jWwShz3C1vyGmk1`.
 You can set this parameter to the value of `pagination.before` in the response of the previous request.  - If you set both `after` and `before`, an error will occur.  - If you leave both `before` and `after` empty, the first page of data is returned.  - If you set `before` to `infinity`, the last page of data is returned.
   'after': "RqeEoTkgKG5rpzqYzg2Hd3szmPoj2cE7w5jWwShz3C1vyGSAk" // String | An object ID that acts as a starting point for retrieving data in chronological order.
 For example, if you specify `after` as `RqeEoTkgKG5rpzqYzg2Hd3szmPoj2cE7w5jWwShz3C1vyGSAk`, the request will retrieve a list of data objects that start after the object with the object ID `RqeEoTkgKG5rpzqYzg2Hd3szmPoj2cE7w5jWwShz3C1vyGSAk`.
 You can set this parameter to the value of `pagination.after` in the response of the previous request.  - If you set both `after` and `before`, an error will occur.  - If you leave both `before` and `after` empty, the first page of data is returned.